mrkkrp/markkarpov.com/megaparsec/megaparsec.md

   }
 ```

-All parer-running functions return `ParseErrorBundle` with correctly set
+All parser-running functions return `ParseErrorBundle` with correctly set
 `bundlePosState` and a single `ParseError` inside.
 The collection of
-`ParseErrors` inside can be extended by user before displaying
+`ParseError`s inside can be extended by user before displaying
 `ParseErrorBundle` to user.
 It is the responsibility of the user to keep
 `ParseError`s sorted by their offsets.